Information for Parents

 Many teachers also offer additional lunch-time sessions, if they are able, by request.

-Subject Option Information is provided to S3 Pupils and upwards in February 2017 for the following year 2017-2018.
+Subject Option Information is provided to S3 Pupils and upwards in January/February 2018 for the following year 2017-2018.
 This is the option forms that have been issued to pupils this year.

 What age do I have to be?
 EMAs are available to eligible 16-19 year olds.